News & Resources

 When you refinance your home, lenders will generally require you obtain a title insurance policy on their behalf.
 These policies are called lender policies and only protect the lender in case of any defect or fraud related to your title.

-Your solicitor may be able to provide you with an opinion on title instead.
-An opinion, however, does not protect against any future fraud related to your title and may not be the best option for your purchase – it is important to talk with you lawyer about your options to ascertain the best option for you.
+Your solicitor may be able to provide you with an opinion on title instead, which is a document that lists all your legal rights and defects of the title.
+An opinion, however, does not protect against any future fraud related to your title, isn’t as thorough as a title insurance policy, and may not be the best option for your purchase.
+Regardless of which you choose, it is important to talk with you lawyer about your options to figure out the best way forward for you.

 Keep in mind that even if you do not arrange a policy for yourself, your lender may require a policy for themselves.